Skip to content

 [LOG] reloaded

-The output now includes the [LOG] prefix from the updated script.
+The output now includes the [LOG] prefix.

 Terminate